purplenoodlesoop/select/packages/select/README.md

 ### Examples

-Down bellow are listed most commonly used use-cases for selectors and their versions implemented with ***selectable***.
+Down below are listed the most commonly used use-cases for selectors and their versions implemented with ***selectable***.

 #### Iterable